RyanRTJJ/ryan-rtjj.github.io/_posts/2025-11-04-llm-arithmetic.md

 2. The original paper's "active" `W_E` frequencies are very clean, whereas I only managed to produce 4 clean pairs in this run, with a few other frequencies being somewhat in-between in norm.
 3. The frequencies that are "active" are different from the set of 5 that they cited in the paper.

-My hunch for the first two points is that the weight decay works over the training process to slowly pare away frequencies that the model can afford to do without, and that I simply haven't allowed the model enough weight decay time to do that.
+My hunch for the first two points is that the **weight decay works over the training process to slowly pare away frequencies that the model can afford to do without**, and that I simply haven't allowed the model enough weight decay time to do that.
 This is somewhat supported by another run I did for only 5,000 epochs:

 <img src = "../../images/llm_arithmetic/W_E_fourier_coeffs_5k.png" alt="My W_E Fourier Coefficient Norms (5k epochs)" width="100%">
 *My W_E Fourier Coefficient Norms (5,000 epochs)*

 We can see here that with fewer epochs, I have even more "active" frequencies, that the model has ostensibly not "cleaned up."
-As for point (3), that is not of any concern as the model doesn't *have* to learn any specific set of frequencies, so long as those frequencies are useful (what is "useful" can be explained multiple ways, but I'll just chalk it up to the explanation of constructive interference that was given in the paper; it's poorly explained, but I'll simply believe it as it's not the point of this post for now).
+As for point (3), that is not of any concern as the model doesn't *have* to learn any specific set of frequencies, so long as those frequencies are useful (what is "useful" will be explained all the way at the end, and it will make a lot of sense).

 Just for good measure, let's try 20,000 epochs: